 - Increasing your brand’s reputability and awareness through both organic and paid searches.

-- Conversion and keyword data can be channelled from PPC into organic search (SEO).
+- Conversion and keyword data can be channeled from PPC into organic search (SEO).

 - Targeting visitors at all phases of the purchase journey from research to comparison to purchase and feedback using commercial keywords.